danielpyne/Data-Protection-Infographic/README.md

-# Data Protection Infographic for Hair Professionals
+# Data Protection Infographic for Hair Professionals (Enhanced Design)

-This interactive infographic provides guidance on data protection practices for hair professionals.
+This interactive infographic provides guidance on data protection practices for hair professionals, with a more visually engaging background and card design.

 ## Features
-- Overview of Data Protection and UK GDPR
+- Subtle patterned background with gradients
-- Key principles explained with examples
+- Card hover animations and shadows
-- Workplace application tips with interactive hovers
+- Brand fonts (Alta-Regular for titles, Perpetua for text)
-- White background, brand fonts (Alta-Regular for titles, Perpetua for text)
+- Coloured cards with contextual interactivity

 ## How to publish
 1. Upload these files to a new GitHub repository.